AnshuCheekurthi/Team-Task-Manager/README.md

 # 🚀 Team Task Manager

-A full-stack web application to manage daily tasks with authentication, deadlines, and real-time updates.
+A full-stack task management web application that allows users to create, update, and track tasks with authentication and deadline management.

 ---